-To me, if you eat animal foods regardless how often, then you’re not a vegetarian; it’s about a preference but I digress.
+To me, if you eat animal foods regardless of how often, then you’re not a vegetarian; it’s about preference but I digress.

 B12 plays an important role in mental health and in preserving cognition as we age.
 Several studies have confirmed how vegans are at risk for B12 deficiencies and this is especially true for children’s growing brains while following a vegan diet.
 (1, 2,).
 Vegans need to be sure to include foods fortified with vitamin B12, use Brewer’s & nutritional yeast and/or supplements.

 Zinc: suboptimal intakes of zinc are common, even for omnivores but more so for vegans, Like all minerals, zinc from plant foods isn’t absorbed as efficiently because of anti-nutrients like phytic acid, fiber, saponins, etc. Some research puts the decreased absorption at 35% less in a vegan diet and it’s estimated that zinc requirements may be as high as 50% greater for vegetarians due to the lowered absorption.

 Note, it’s not just zinc where requirements are estimated to be higher in vegan diets, it also goes for protein, iron, calcium, and magnesium